Machine-Learning-Tokyo/EdgeAIContest3/BlogPost.md

 # How did we tackle the task?
 We discussed and decided to split the main task into two sub-tasks.
-The primery aim was to be able to work on different sub-tasks independently, i.e. not sequential - we should not have to wait to finish a first subtask to start the next.
+The primary aim was to be able to work on different sub-tasks independently, i.e. not sequential - we should not have to wait to finish a first subtask to start the next.

 - object detection sub-task: the training videos are used as training data and performance is evaluated considering only object detection performance - mAP (mean Average Precision, Average Precision per class)

-- object tracker sub-task: although the final evaluation would consider the object detector and object tracker's performance, we decided to use the ground truth detection labels (bbox coordinates of objects) to develop object tracker.
+- object tracker sub-task: although the final evaluation would consider the object detector and object tracker's performance, we decided to use the ground truth detection labels (bbox coordinates of objects) to develop the object tracker.